-In sub-Sahara African countries, Artificial Intelligence (AI) has become an integral component of the region's education system, permeating various facets of academic and administrative functions (Butcher et al., 2021; Okoruwa et al., 2022; Sarfo et al., 2024).
+In sub-Saharan African (SSA) countries, Artificial Intelligence (AI) has become an integral component of the region's education system, permeating various facets of academic and administrative functions (Butcher et al., 2021; Okoruwa et al., 2022; Sarfo et al., 2024).
 Research indicates that the majority of SSA educational institutions are leveraging AI-driven tools to streamline administrative tasks related to academic resource management (Tapo et al., 2024).
 Furthermore, studies have highlighted additional benefits of AI usage in the SSA educational delivery system.
-For instance, AI-driven educational tools were observed to have a transformative impact by offering tailored learning experiences to students and effectively addressing students' deeper learning engagement outside normal instructional hours (Dandachi, 2024).
-Additionally, AI technologies were noted for facilitating personalised feedback and providing a more adaptive
+For instance, AI-driven educational tools have been observed to have a transformative impact by offering tailored learning experiences to students and effectively addressing their deeper learning engagement outside of normal instructional hours (Dandachi, 2024).
+Additionally, AI technologies were noted for facilitating personalised feedback and

-Corresponding author
+\Corresponding author